samflattery/github-practice/INSTRUCTIONS.md

 ## Cleaning up

 This step is optional, but highly recommended unless you're never going to use your local repository again.
 Now that your PR is merged, you should update your local repository with the changes.
-Go ahead and check out the master branch:
+Go ahead and switch to the master branch:
 ```
 git switch master
 ```